 A Classic Alaskan Backpacking Trip.

-We start by hiking across the Root Glacier, being sure to take the scenic route and explore the fascinating world of glacier ice including moraines, crevasses and meltstream canyons.
-Your guide will teach you some interesting bits of glacial geology along the way.
+We begin by hiking across the Root Glacier, being sure to take the scenic route and explore the fascinating world of glacier ice including moraines, crevasses and meltstream canyons.
+Your guide will teach you some interesting bits of glaciers along the way - how they are formed, grow and eventually retreat.

 Our first camp is set up on the far side of the Root Glacier on the moraine edge near a thundering waterfall.
 Bears are often spotted here as well as a family of foxes that has a den not far from our camp.
 The next day is a moderate day of hiking as we make our way (on dry land today) to our next camp by a lake just passed the foot of Donoho Peak.
 A short hike from camp and up a hill gives us a fantastic view of the glaciers and peaks that surround us.